Foreigner (1976-1991, 1991-present): a Hard Rock band from New York, New York, USA.

-nglishman Mick Jones began his musical career as the "24th guitar player" in a unit known as Nero And The Gladiators.
+nglishman Mick Jones (Full Name: Michael Leslie Jones; born 27 December 1945-) began his musical career as the "24th guitar player" in a unit known as Nero And The Gladiators.
 He wrote songs and played sessions for French pop idol Johnny Halliday and recorded with such artists as George Harrison and Peter Frampton.
 Jones formed Wonderwheel with Gary Wright and they eventually reformed the noted UK band, Spooky Tooth.
 In 1974, he moved to New York; Spooky Tooth broke up, and Jones went on to serve as A&R rep for a British record company.
 He assembled Foreigner in 1976.
-Jones had dreamed of forming his own unique mixture of Rock, Progressive and R&B elements since his days touring as a support act for the Beatles.
+Jones had dreamed of forming his own unique mixture of rock, progressive rock and R&B elements since his days touring as a support act for the Beatles.
 He joined forces with ex-King Crimson horns man Ian McDonald, vocalist Lou Gramm (ex-Black Sheep), drummer Dennis Elliot (ex-If/Ian Hunter), and New Yorkers Al Greenwood (keyboards) and Ed Gagliari (bass).

 The Cold As Ice single became the first of their many successes.
 The self-titled debut album followed in 1977 and went quadruple platinum.
 It boasted a two year run on the charts on the power of the mega-hits Feels Like The First Time, Cold As Ice and Long, Long Way From Home.
 The next year they tested their a song, Hot Blooded, at the Cal Jam II Festival.
 The song was so warmly received that it made its way onto their follow-up release Double Vision.

 See All... ⏬